Daunte Culpepper: Injury

-His first two games of the 2005 season were disappointments, as the Vikings went 0–2 while Culpepper threw no touchdown passes, eight interceptions, and fumbled twice.
+His first two games of the 2005 season were disappointments, as the Vikings went 0–2 while Culpepper threw no touchdown passes, eight interceptions, and fumbled twice at home against the Tampa Bay Buccaneers and on the road against the Cincinnati Bengals.
 Culpepper rebounded in the third week, throwing for 300 yards and three touchdowns while beating the New Orleans Saints.
+He was named NFC Offensive Player of the Week for his Week 7 performance against the Green Bay Packers with 280 passing yards and two touchdowns in a 23–20 win.
 In 2005, he had six touchdowns, twelve interceptions, and five fumbles before being injured in the seventh game (only winning two games).
 On October 30, he suffered a knee injury during a 38–13 loss to the Carolina Panthers.
 Culpepper sustained damage to three of the four major ligaments in the knee: the ACL, PCL and MCL.
 He was placed on injured reserve and began rehabilitation treatment near his home in Florida.
 Backup Brad Johnson took over in the Carolina game and after losing that one, they won the next six straight games and the team ended up with a 9–7 record.
 Daunte's final career win–loss record as a starter for the Vikings was 37–40 (48.1% winning percentage).

 On December 14, 2005, Culpepper and three other players were charged with indecent conduct, disorderly conduct and lewd or lascivious conduct for their involvement in the 2005 Minnesota Vikings boat cruise scandal, according to court papers and news reports.
 The maximum penalty they could have faced was 90 days in jail.
 His defense contended there was racial discrimination among the prosecution.
 On April 4, 2006, however, the charges against Culpepper were dropped owing to a lack of probable cause.

 Culpepper was in negotiations with Zygi Wilf, the new owner of the Vikings, concerning his contract with the team.
 Rumors surfaced that Culpepper was unhappy with his status in Minnesota due to Johnson's re-emergence following his injury.
 The Vikings wanted him to rehabilitate in Minnesota because they were not satisfied with his level of treatment in Florida.
 Culpepper refused this request.